supercollider/learn/src/intermediate/src/ch01-supercollider-architecture.md

 complex the order is.
 Groups offer a solution for robust, hierarchical Synth order, and the hierarchy formed is known as the "server tree," and the Synths and Groups within as "nodes."

-Groups also offer a very handy feature for polyphonic work: they also accept `/n_set` commands, which are broadcasted to all their child nodes.
-This is extremely useful if you want to modulate a parameter on a dozen similar nodes in a polyphonic context.

 supernova has a special feature known as a "parallel group" (`ParGroup`) where you *don't* care about order, and instead giving supernova a chance to split